Canal Ring (New York): Canal Ring

 The Canal Ring made money by charging low prices for major works, but extremely high ones for minor things, in what was termed an "unbalanced bid".
 Under the system, contractors could also not complete all of the work they agreed to in a contract without punishment.
 In 1862, the enlargement of the canal was deemed finished in an effort to curb corruption, but new improvements were soon necessitated by the increased traffic due to the Civil War.

-Many New Yorker's felt corruption was a major cause of the canal system's troubles.
+Many New Yorkers felt corruption was a major cause of the canal system's troubles.
 In 1867 at the state Constitutional Convention, Erastus Brooks alleged canal contracts of being awarded to the highest bidder.
 A commission was established, consisting of James Gibson, Henry C. Murphy, Charles Stanford, William Bristol, William S. Clark, George W. Millspaugh, and counsel Henry Smith.
 It concluded there were "gross and monstrous frauds", and the Canal Commissioner, Robert C. Dorn, was impeached.